 - Show how the letter is formed: Is it a straight line?
 Curve?
 Do you recognize a point in your letter?

-- Read ABC books: Here is an excellent list of ABC books from Happily Ever Elephants.
+- Read ABC books: Here is an excellent list of alphabet books from Happily Ever Elephants.

 - Use a poster: Write your child’s name on a poster and hang it in their room.
 Decorate posters with the letters of the alphabet.
 Hang them at eye level.